“I was the guy there when the paper was white.”

 – Moss Hart

-2017 Producing Banned Together.
+2017 Produced Banned Together.
 Excerpts from plays and musicals that have been subject to censorship in the U.S. are performed to bring attention to the problem of censorship.
-Presented by Dramatists Legal Defense Fund, directed by Allison Narver.
+Presented by Dramatists Legal Defense Fund.
+Allison Narver director.
 Sept.
 25, ACT Theatre, Seattle.

 2017 Das Ende translated into German

-2017 Escorting Tom was produced in April at Burien Actors Theatre (near Seattle), after winning first place in that company’s 2017 Bill and Peggy Hunt Playwrights Festival.
+2017 Escorting Tom, a marital drama, produced at Burien Actors Theatre (near Seattle), after winning first place in that company’s 2017 Bill and Peggy Hunt Playwrights Festival.
+Calen Winn director.

 2017 Escorting Tom was a semifinalist selection for American Association of Community Theatre (AACT) NewPlayFest.